Unity-Technologies/Unity-Robotics-Hub/tutorials/urdf_importer/urdf_appendix.md

 ![](images/ConvexMeshComparison.png)

 ## Disable Collision Support
-URDF defines the robot visually using Visual Meshes, and its collision using Collision Meshes.
-Collision meshes define the physical volume of the links, and are used to calculate the inertia of the links and also to detect collisions between different physical objects.
-In Unity, rigidbodies cannot have concave collision meshes, so when importing a concave collision mesh, all concave regions are closed over to produce a convex outline.
-As a result, the convex shapes might intersect with each other, creating a hindrance in robot movement.
+URDF defines the robot visually using Visual Meshes and its inertial volume using collision meshes.
+Inertial meshes used to define the physical volume of the links and help in calculating the inertia of the links and  detecting the collisions between different physical objects.
+When a collider mesh is imported in Unity, it is decomposed into near convex shapes to form a concave hull.
+This is necessary in detecting collisions between two mesh colliders.
+The changed shape might intersect with each other creating a hindrance in robot movement.
 To remedy this, we support a ```disable collision``` tag in URDF.
 To add an exception for collision detection in Unity:

 1. Identify the links between which you want to ignore the collisions.
 2. Add a tag in the URDF file with the format
 ```XML
  <disable_collision link1= <name_of_link_1> link2=<name_of_link_2>>
   </disable_collision>